 Sherbet is a relatively mild cannabis cultivar reportedly said to relieve physical tension and reduce overall anxiety.
 While it’s a calming strain, the euphoria is relatively clear-headed, which makes it helpful in staying focused on one’s partner.
 Its primary terpenes – caryophyllene, humulene, and limonene – help keep users alert while stimulating physical and sensory enjoyment.

 Durban Poison is known to lift moods and boost overall creativity and energy, helping men to feel ready to perform in the bedroom.
 High levels of terpinolene soothe any would-be anxiety, while beta-caryophyllene and alpha-humulene keep users awake, focused, and positive.

 Connect with a licensed physician online in minutes.

 What kind of weed is good for ED?

 Our list above covers a few options for erectile dysfunction or a lack of sex drive and libido.
 However, no one size fits all, and you may want to experiment with different strains and doses to find what works best for you.
-The first step is to see a Leafwell provider and get your own medical marijuana card.
+The first step is seeing a Leafwell provider and getting your medical marijuana card.

 What weed is like Viagra?

-Technically speaking, no one cannabis cultivar works the same way Viagra does in the body.
+Technically, no cannabis cultivar works the same way Viagra does in the body.
 Viagra and cannabis have shown negative physiological interactions, leading to increased heart attack or disease risk.
 The above list covers a few options that may be suitable for combating erectile dysfunction, though no one strain works the same for every individual.